morpframework/morpfw/docs/xattr.rst

 called ``FieldXattrProvider`` which stores extended attributes in ``xattr`` field of the resource.

-To override the default extended attribute provider with your own schema, add the following code:
+To register an extended attribute provider for your model using ``FieldXattrProvider``, add the following code:

 .. literalinclude:: _code/xattr.py
    :language: python